SethGunnells/dotfiles/README.md

 ```

 #### Default .zshrc
+Be careful not to delete the essential Oh My ZSH parts from the config file!
 ```
 # may need to add this if Oh My ZSH complains about unsafe completion directories
 ZSH_DISABLE_COMPFIX=true